Skip to content

 In 1927, Georges Lemaitre - a Belgian Catholic priest and physicist - proposed that the universe was expanding from an initial “primeval atom.”
 This challenged the then-dominant steady-state model, which held that the universe had no beginning and no end.
 Einstein initially resisted Lemaitre’s conclusion, reportedly telling him “your calculations are correct, but your physics is abominable.”

-Lemaitre’s dual identity as priest and physicist created an ironic dynamic.
-Some scientists, including Fred Hoyle (who coined the term “Big Bang” as a dismissal), resisted the theory partly because it sounded too much like the biblical account of creation.
-Meanwhile, Pope Pius XII eagerly embraced the Big Bang in a 1951 address as scientific validation of Genesis.
-Lemaitre himself objected to the Pope’s statement, warning that the Big Bang should not be used to prove creation - he insisted that the scientific theory and the theological doctrine were separate questions.
+Lemaitre’s dual identity created an ironic dynamic.
+Some scientists, including Fred Hoyle (who coined “Big Bang” as a dismissal), resisted the theory partly because it sounded too much like the biblical account of creation.
+Meanwhile, Pope Pius XII eagerly embraced the Big Bang in a 1951 address as scientific proof of Genesis.
+Lemaitre objected to the Pope’s statement, warning that the Big Bang should not be used to prove creation - he insisted the scientific theory and the theological doctrine were separate questions.

 The discovery of the cosmic microwave background in 1965 effectively confirmed the Big Bang over the steady-state model, and it has been the dominant cosmological framework ever since.
-The subsequent work of Hawking, Vilenkin, Krauss, and others has focused not on whether the Big Bang happened, but on what it implies about the ultimate origin (or non-origin) of reality.
+Later work by Hawking, Vilenkin, Krauss, and others has focused not on whether the Big Bang happened, but on what it implies about the ultimate origin (or non-origin) of reality.

 Relationship to Other Arguments

-The Big Bang’s theological significance depends heavily on which other arguments it is combined with.
+The Big Bang’s theological significance depends heavily on which other arguments it’s combined with.

 Paired with the Kalam Cosmological Argument, the Big Bang provides empirical support for the premise that the universe began to exist.
-The Kalam then attempts to reason from that beginning to a personal creator.
-However, the Kalam faces independent objections - including challenges to the causal premise and the gap between “first cause” and “God” - that the Big Bang evidence alone cannot overcome.
+The Kalam then tries to reason from that beginning to a personal creator.
+However, the Kalam faces independent objections - including challenges to the causal premise and the gap between “first cause” and “God” - that the Big Bang evidence alone can’t overcome.

-The Big Bang intersects with the Fine-Tuning Argument in a different way.
-Fine-tuning concerns the specific values of physical constants, not the mere fact of a beginning.
+The Big Bang intersects with the Fine-Tuning Argument differently.
+Fine-tuning concerns the specific values of physical constants, not just the fact of a beginning.
 A universe that began via the Big Bang could be fine-tuned (suggesting design) or could have its constants explained by a multiverse (undermining design).
-The Big Bang is compatible with both scenarios.
+The Big Bang fits both scenarios.

-The Multiverse Theory is particularly relevant because some multiverse models (such as eternal inflation) incorporate the Big Bang as a local event within a larger, potentially eternal framework.
-If our Big Bang is one of infinitely many, the significance of “the universe had a beginning” is greatly diminished - our observable universe began, but reality as a whole may not have.
+The Multiverse Theory matters because some multiverse models (like eternal inflation) treat the Big Bang as a local event within a larger, potentially eternal framework.
+If our Big Bang is one of infinitely many, the significance of “the universe had a beginning” shrinks - our observable universe began, but reality as a whole may not have.

 Modern Developments

-Cosmology has advanced substantially since the debate between Lemaitre and Hoyle.
-Several developments are relevant to the God question.
+Cosmology has advanced a lot since the debate between Lemaitre and Hoyle.
+Several developments matter for the God question.

 Quantum cosmology models, including loop quantum gravity and string gas cosmology, suggest scenarios in which the Big Bang was not an absolute beginning but a transition - a “Big Bounce” from a prior contracting phase.
-If the universe oscillates through cycles of expansion and contraction, the concept of a first moment may not apply.
+If the universe cycles through expansion and contraction, a first moment may not exist.

 The measurement problem remains unresolved.
 We have no confirmed theory of quantum gravity that can describe the Planck epoch.
-Until we do, all claims about the “ultimate beginning” of the universe - whether theistic or atheistic - are extrapolations beyond established physics.
+Until we do, all claims about the “ultimate beginning” of the universe - theistic or atheistic - extend beyond established physics.

-The honest scientific position is that we do not yet know whether the universe had an absolute beginning or not.
-The evidence is suggestive but not conclusive, and any metaphysical conclusion drawn from the current state of cosmology is provisional.
+The honest scientific position is that we do not yet know whether the universe had an absolute beginning.
+The evidence is suggestive but not conclusive, and any metaphysical conclusion drawn from current cosmology is provisional.

 Our Scoring

 The soundness score of 45/100 reflects that the Big Bang itself is one of the best-established facts in all of science - the evidence from the CMB, cosmic expansion, and nucleosynthesis is overwhelming.
 However, the metaphysical interpretation of the Big Bang is genuinely contested.
-The theory does not, by itself, establish that the universe had an absolute beginning from nothing, nor does it establish that no creator was involved.
-The soundness score is for the Big Bang as an argument about God, not for the Big Bang as a scientific theory.
+The theory does not, by itself, establish that the universe had an absolute beginning from nothing, nor that no creator was involved.
+The soundness score is for the Big Bang as an argument about God, not as a scientific theory.
 As science, it would score near 100.
 As a resolution to the God question, it is far less conclusive.

 The Personal God score of 40/100 is the lowest of the three because the Big Bang, even on the most theistic reading, establishes at most that the universe had a cause.
-Nothing in the physics points to a cause that is omniscient, omnibenevolent, or interested in human affairs.
-A cosmic beginning is compatible with a personal God but provides no specific evidence for one.
+Nothing in the physics points to a cause that is all-knowing, all-good, or interested in human affairs.
+A cosmic beginning fits a personal God but provides no specific evidence for one.
 Meanwhile, naturalistic interpretations (Krauss, Hawking, Carroll) argue persuasively that no personal agent is required.
-The evidence genuinely cuts both ways, but the leap from “cosmic beginning” to “personal God who answers prayers” is large enough to pull the score below 50.
+The evidence cuts both ways, but the leap from “cosmic beginning” to “personal God who answers prayers” is large enough to pull the score below 50.

-The Creator score of 50/100 is higher because the Big Bang most directly addresses the question of whether the universe was created.
-If the universe truly had an absolute beginning, the concept of a creator - an intelligent being that brought the universe into existence - gains significant plausibility.
+The Creator score of 50/100 is higher because the Big Bang most directly addresses whether the universe was created.
+If the universe truly had an absolute beginning, the idea of a creator - an intelligent being that brought it into existence - gains real plausibility.
 However, the naturalistic alternatives (universe from quantum vacuum, no-boundary proposal, cyclical models) are scientifically serious enough to keep this score at the midpoint.
-The evidence is genuinely balanced between “the universe was created” and “the universe arose from a physical process requiring no creator.”
+The evidence is genuinely balanced between “the universe was created” and “the universe arose from a physical process needing no creator.”

-The Higher Power score of 50/100 matches the Creator score because the Big Bang evidence is equally ambiguous for the broadest conception of a supernatural force behind reality.
+The Higher Power score of 50/100 matches the Creator score because the Big Bang is equally ambiguous for the broadest idea of a supernatural force behind reality.
 If the universe had a beginning, something - whether personal or impersonal, intelligent or mechanical - is responsible.
 That “something” could qualify as a higher power.
 But the naturalistic models are equally plausible: if quantum mechanics or necessary physical laws explain the origin, no higher power is needed.
-The three god probability scores cluster near 50 across the board because the Big Bang is a genuinely neutral piece of evidence - scientifically robust but metaphysically ambiguous, honestly claimed by both sides, and ultimately unable to resolve the question it so powerfully raises.
+The three god probability scores cluster near 50 because the Big Bang is genuinely neutral evidence - scientifically robust but metaphysically ambiguous, honestly claimed by both sides, and ultimately unable to resolve the question it raises so powerfully.